DeepSyte

 deepsyte auth:smart-login https://example.com/sign-in --username user@example.com --password secret

-For extension-free local browser workflows, you can also launch an installed browser in a dedicated DeepSyte profile:
+For multi-step extension-free local browser workflows, authenticate first, then launch an installed browser in a dedicated DeepSyte profile:

 deepsyte browser status